 Recently, Pantabangan Dam had experienced yet another plunging phenomenon due to rainfall shortage since its inauguration and inundation in the 1970s.

 Notably, the drought in 1983 caused the ruins of the old town center, including the old Augustinian Church and cemetery of Pantabangan, to reemerge to its depth after almost a decade of being submerged underwater.

 On the other hand, the 107 meter-tall dam has irrigated roughly 77,000 ha of farmlands in Central Luzon.

 Approximately 1,300 displaced townspeople were relocated and resettled upstream overlooking the dam, which the present Pantabangan town center is situated.

-Presently, townsfolk flock the area while adhering to social distancing and health and safety protocols.
+As of press time, the townsfolk have flocked to the area while adhering to social distancing and health and safety protocols.
 Some become emotional as they reminisce about their old sunken town.